 Love is the way I walk in gratitude.

-This is incoherent.
+But this is incoherent.
 How can the fact that others suffer more than us make us happy?
 How we can be thankful at all when suffering is present anywhere to any degree?

-There is – because there is always – another way.
+Fortunately, there is – because there is always – another way.

 It is insane to offer thanks because of suffering.
 But it is equally insane to fail in gratitude to One Who offers you the certain means whereby all pain is healed, and suffering replaced with laughter and with happiness (W-pI.195.2:1-2).